mrbaloghakos/Akos-s-smarter-home-stuff/README.md

-# Akos's ESPHome world
+# Akos's smarter home stuff

-Here you can find the config files for some of my interesting projects, made possible by ESPHome.
+Here you can find the config files and instructions for some of my interesting projects.